-Year Increase / (decrease) in interest rate Balance as at December 31, Effect on consolidated statement of profit or loss
+Year 2024 Increase / (decrease) in interest rate Balance as at December 31, consolidated statement of profit or loss Murabaha payable ± 0.5% 4,980,030 ± 24,900 2023 Term loan Murabaha payable ± 0.5% ± 0.5% 1,672,359 9,115,148 ± 8,362 ± 45,576 b) Credit risk

-2024

-Murabaha payable ± 0.5% 4,980,030 ± 24,900

-2023

-Term loan ± 0.5% 1,672,359 ± 8,362

-Murabaha payable ± 0.5% 9,115,148 ± 45,576

-b) Credit risk

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation causing the other party to incur a financial loss.
-Financial assets which potentially subject the Group to credit risk consist principally of cash and cash equivalents, receivables and due from related parties.
-Receivables and due from related parties are presented net of allowance for expected credit losses.
+Financial assets which potentially subject the Group to credit risk consist principally of cash and cash equivalents and receivables.
+Receivables are presented net of allowance for expected credit losses.
 Credit risk with respect to receivables is limited due to the large number of customers and their dispersion across different industries.